SarkWrk/testplace/CONTRIBUTING.md

 >Always label suggestions with the `suggestion` label and an appropriate `enhancement` or `expiremental` label.

 When you are making a suggestion you have two options: making an Issue and making a PR.
-If you're willing to put your code inside the codebase, make a PR.
+If you're willing to put your code inside the repo, make a PR.
 Otherwise, make an Issue.

 ### Making a suggestion through an Issue:
 When you are creating your Issue, preface in the title that it's a suggestion via putting [SUGGESTION\] at the start of the title.
 And format your Issue like this: